bwarren2/objective_impeachment/PITCHME.md

 ## An Evidence-Based Impeachment Guide

-+++
+Note:

 This is an non-partisan, definition-and-evidence summary of the current impeachment case against Donald Trump.

-It is written for unbiased presentation, without presuming preexisting knowledge.
+It is written without presuming preexisting knowledge.

+Articles of Impeachment are being drawn up against President Trump.
+What does that mean?
+I'll pull out the relevant definition.

 ---